StefR11/SQLServer_PizzaRunner_Metrics/README.md

 # SQLServer_PizzaRunner_Metrics
 This project showcases
-1 how to work with NULL values
+how to work with NULL values,
-2 working with dates (DATETRUNC, DATENAME, DATEPART)
-3 WHERE & GROUP BY CLAUSES
+working with dates (DATETRUNC, DATENAME, DATEPART), WHERE & GROUP BY clauses, conditional statements
-5 conditional statements

 The Entrepreneur decided to start a business about combining pizza delivery with running so it has a team of runners out there going to deliver pizza for him.
 He has prepared an entity relationship diagram of his database design but requires further assistance to clean his data and apply some basic calculations so he can better direct his runners and optimise Pizza Runner’s operations.
 The SQL schema is made of 6 tables.